Westborough – A Safe Place to be

 Anti- Bullying At Westborough High School

 We pride ourselves on the community cohesion within the school.
 We believe that all pupils have the right to learn and to enjoy their time at school.
 The effects of bullying can often hinder this, so we work tirelessly to ensure that bullying is minimal in our school.
 We have a detailed Anti-Bullying Policy which is in place in order to teach staff and parents about the effects of bullying.
 During their time at Westborough, pupils are made fully aware that bullying behaviour is not acceptable.
 They cover the topic in their PSHE lessons, assemblies and during anti-bullying week.
 There are numerous ways pupils can report bullying such as the anti-bullying box, the ‘report it’ button on our VLE, via email or through pupil ambassadors.
 Pupils are always encouraged to share their thoughts and feelings with staff members.
-Our school’s anti bullying coordinator is Mrs C Marsden if you want to find out more, or have any thoughts or suggestions please do not hesitate to contact her or for more information via firstname.lastname@example.org or email@example.com.
+Our school’s anti bullying coordinator is Mrs S Rasheed if you want to find out more, or have any thoughts or suggestions please do not hesitate to contact her or for more information via email@example.com or firstname.lastname@example.org.

 You can also find out more information here: